adamstegman/adamstegman.github.com/src/projects/1life.md

 ### Contributions

+- Redesigned the release process to meet quality goals
 - Researched and implemented a “paved path” for new services
 - Migrated infrastructure to self-hosted, private networks in AWS
 - Introduced improved continuous deployment and operations systems